 When I looked at the top-performing content, one of the first things I noticed was that these articles had been published years prior.
 In my head this was a no-brainer.
 Google wants new, fresh content to populate the search results—not content that is outdated and no longer correct.
 As a user, that’s what you gravitate toward and expect from the behemoth search engine.

 If you likewise notice that your once-top-performers are now outdated (depending on the search query), Google may take that as a signal that there are newer, better versions to showcase.
 So how do you keep your content fresh and maintained for your users?
 Here are four content refreshing strategies that will help you climb here in those SERPs (search engine results pages).

 This is the most legitimate reason to refresh content.
 If your site references things like health studies or news stories, then the content on those pages need to be as up to date as possible.
 It’s worth it to take the time and update your news references, statistics, and relevant quotes.
 Remember, Google rewards content that is recent and up to date.

-It’s also better for your site’s crawl bandwidth (and your editorial budget) to keep one piece on ‘Mother’s Day Gifts’ updated each year with new gifts, new images, new links and fresh content than to create a new one each year, resulting in confusion for Google and 10 pieces of content with the same angle.
+It’s also better for your site’s crawl bandwidth (and your editorial budget) to keep one piece on ‘Mother’s Day Gifts’ updated each year with new gifts, images, links and generally fresh content than it is to create a new one each year, which can result in confusion for Google and 10 pieces of content competing for the same keywords.
 Following this practice will also help your SEO authority on those keywords.